rybakit/arguments-resolver/README.md

 ]);
 ```

-#### KeyArgumentMatcher
+#### KeyAdapter

-The `KeyArgumentMatcher` is a very simple matcher which does the matching only by the argument name.
+The `KeyAdapter` is a very simple adapter which does the matching only by the argument name.
 Therefore this requires parameters to be an associative array:

 ```php